lidofinance/docs/docs/integrations/wallets.md

 # Wallets

-If you are an Ethereum wallet provider, you can integrate Lido staking into your app or website and get [Lido referral rewards](https://research.lido.fi/t/rewards-share-program-2024/6812).
+By integrating Lido staking into your app or website you may be eligible for [Lido Rewads-Share Program](https://research.lido.fi/t/rewards-share-program-2024/6812).

 *To participate in [Lido Referral Program](https://research.lido.fi/t/rewards-share-program-2024/6812), apply for whitelisting on [Lido Forum](https://research.lido.fi/t/referral-program-whitelisting-ethereum/1039).*